-• the nature, performance and dimensions of the promoted product;

-• the total expenditure, especially when the operation of the product requires the purchase of accessory products.
+- the nature, performance and dimensions of the promoted product; - the degree of skill required to use the product; - the total expenditure, especially when the operation of the product requires the purchase of accessory products.

 In any case, this type of marketing communication should not play down price of the product or imply that its purchase is generally compatible with all family budgets.